tlienart/Franklin.jl/docs/syntax/markdown.md

 You're not obliged to specify the language, if you don't it will assume the language corresponds to the [page variable](/syntax/page-variables/) `lang` (set to `julia` by default).
 If you want the block to be considered as plaintext, use  `plaintext` as the language specifier.

-Finally you can also use indented code blocks (which will also take its highlighting hint from `lang`) but this is **not recommended** and you have to explicitly opt-in by setting `indented_code` on a page that would use them:
+Finally, you can also use indented code blocks (which will also take its highlighting hint from `lang`) but this is **not recommended** and you have to explicitly opt in by setting `indented_code` on a page that would use them:

 ```markdown
 @def indented_code = true